-In 1903 the five old bells which had been unrung for about a hundred years were augmented to eight.
-Bells one two and three were new, and the fifth bell was re-cast.
-In 1967 all eight bells were re-cast and two new bells added.
-The 1903 wooden frame, made by Day of Eye, was lowered fourteen feet in 1967 and extended to accommodate the extra bells.
+In 1967 all eight bells were recast and two new bells added.
+The 1903 wooden frame was lowered fourteen feet (4.3 metres) and extended to accommodate the extra bells.

-Treble 5-1-18 F#+0 1480Hz
+Treble 5-1-18, F#+0, 1480Hz

 WILLIAM CLOVER RINGING MASTER 1935 – 1967